 Sometimes, we watch movies or TV shows on Netflix, sitting in bed (Sarah in the middle, laptop on her lap, Chris and I on either side).

-Often, we play iPad games; logic puzzles like Rush Hour and all sorts of trivia apps are our current favorites.
+Anyway, also during our evenings, we often play iPad games; logic puzzles like Rush Hour and all sorts of trivia apps are our current favorites.

-On occasion, we draw or color – maybe something like Color the Western World, maybe something like fractal art I’ve printed from a website, maybe just a drawing on blank paper to accompany one of our favorite stories.
+On occasion, we draw or color – maybe something like fractal art I’ve printed from a website, maybe just a drawing on blank paper to accompany one of our favorite stories.

 And we talk.
 We talk about what we read, weird facts from trivia questions, ideas for projects we want to work on together, news from the day.
 We pull up Wikipedia articles on how animals are classified and talk about the garden toad we found.
 We go down a rabbit trail about biology, classification, being a carnivore and speaking Latin.